adelhassen/flight-delays/README.md

 ## Data

 The dataset used for this project is the Bureau of Transportation Statistics’ “Reporting Carrier-On Time Performance” dataset.
-This dataset is available at [this link](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ) and contains monthly data from 1987.
+This dataset is available at [this link](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ) and contains monthly data dating back to 1987.
 It includes various details such as:

 - **Arrival Information**: Arrival times, delay times, etc.
 - **Departure Information**: Departure times, delay times, etc.